 There are no accommodations right in Elgin, but there are several campgrounds, cottages and Inns located nearby.

 Points of interest located nearby include the Rideau Canal locks at Jones Falls, Davis and Chaffeys, all within easy driving distance.
-Visitors to the area will also want to check out the cheese factory at Forfar, located just a few kilometres north of Elgin.
+Visitors to the area will also want to check out the dairy store at Forfar, located just a few kilometres north of Elgin.
 In August, be sure to pick up some delicious fresh corn from local farmers.
 Elgin is located in the heart of corn country.
 A golf course is located just a few kilometres south of town.

 Elgin Days, an annual festival with a parade, flea market, barbecue and more, is usually held on the second weekend of July.